Kaaper: Discovery

 His mastaba, a flat-roofed tomb (named "Saqqara C8") was discovered by Auguste Mariette in the Saqqara necropolis, just north of the Step Pyramid of Djoser.
 During the excavation, the Egyptian diggers unearthed the statue and, apparently impressed by its exceptional realism, they called it Sheikh el-Beled (Arabic for "Headman of the village") likely because of a certain similarity between the statue and their local elder.

 Description

-The statue – located in the Cairo Egyptian Museum, CG 34 – is 112 cm tall and carved from sycamore wood, and depicts the corpulent Kaaper while walking with a staff.
+The statue – located in the Cairo Egyptian Museum, CG 34 – is 112 cm tall and carved from sycamore wood, and in six or more sections depicts the corpulent Kaaper while walking with a staff.
 The statue's round, peaceful face is almost lifelike thanks to the eyes, which were made using rock crystal and small copper plates; it is often cited as an example of the remarkable level of craftmanship and realism achieved during the late 4th Dynasty.
 From the same mastaba also came a wooden statue of a woman, commonly considered to be Kaaper's wife (CG 33).

+In popular culture

+In April 2025, Cypriot melodic death metal band "Ka'aper" (which is named after the ancient Egyptian priest) released the song "Eyes of Ka'aper".